 Your Company has established a system of internal controls to ensure that assets aresafeguarded and transactions are appropriately authorized recorded and reported.
 Thedetailed explanation is provided in the Management Discussion and Analysis Report formingpart of this Report.

-Your Company hereby afirms that no Director/employee has been denied access to theChairman of the Audit Committee and that no complaints were received during the year.
+Your Company hereby afirms that no director/employee has been denied access to theChairman of the Audit Committee and that no complaint has been received during the year.

 Corporate Social Responsibility